Chapter 4 Travel-Related Infectious Diseases

 - MMR vaccination is recommended for all people aged ≥12 months with HIV infection who do not have evidence of measles, rubella, and mumps immunity or evidence of severe immunosuppression.
 The assessment of severe immunosuppression can be on the basis of CD4 values (count or percentage); absence of severe immunosuppression is defined as CD4 percentages ≥15% for ≥6 months at any age or CD4 count ≥200 cells/mm3 for ≥6 months for people aged >5 years.

-- People who have received high-dose corticosteroid therapy (in general, considered to be ≥20 mg prednisone or equivalent daily or on alternate days for an interval of ≥14 days) should avoid vaccination with MMR or MMRV for ≥1 month after cessation of steroid therapy.
-Corticosteroid therapy usually is not a contraindication when administration is short term (<14 days) or a low to moderate dose (<20 mg of prednisone or equivalent per day).
+- People who have received high-dose corticosteroid therapy (in general, considered to be ≥20 mg prednisone or equivalent daily for a duration of ≥14 days) should avoid vaccination with MMR or MMRV for ≥1 month after cessation of steroid therapy.
+Corticosteroid therapy usually is not a contraindication when administration is short-term (<14 days) or a low to moderate dose (<20 mg of prednisone or equivalent per day).

-- Other immunosuppressive therapy: in general, MMR or MMRV vaccine should be withheld for ≥3 months after cessation of the immunosuppressive therapy and remission of the underlying disease.
+- In general, MMR or MMRV vaccine should be withheld for ≥3 months after cessation of other immunosuppressive therapies and remission of the underlying disease.
 This interval is based on the assumptions that the immune response will have been restored in 3 months and the underlying disease for which the therapy was given remains in remission.

 Thrombocytopenia—The benefits of primary immunization are usually greater than the potential risks of thrombocytopenia.
 However, avoiding a subsequent dose of MMR or MMRV vaccine may be prudent if an episode of thrombocytopenia occurred within approximately 6 weeks after a previous dose of vaccine.